kapijawastaken/tarp/README.md

 tarp supports searching and installing packages and SlackBuilds from multiple repos, unlike [slpkg](https://gitlab.com/dslackw/slpkg/-/issues?sort=created_date&state=closed&first_page_size=20&show=eyJpaWQiOiIxOTgiLCJmdWxsX3BhdGgiOiJkc2xhY2t3L3NscGtnIiwiaWQiOjE3NTUwNDk4Nn0%3D).

 ## Why is it written in D instead of a more commonly used language like C or Bash?
-D handles strings well, has pleasant syntax, and is fast.
+D handles strings well, has pleasant syntax, and is fast enough.

 ## Why is it called tarp?
 tarp stands for **tar** **p**ackage manager, referencing Slackware packages, which are tar-based. (.tgz, .txz)